 What is a Green Schoolyard?

 Many schools in Los Angeles are covered in asphalt with little to no shade for students during recess or after school.
-Schoolyards are often the hottest location in every neighborhood, measuring the same temperature as parking lots and freeways.
-These treeless, hot environments exacerbate drought, flooding, and provide no habitat for local and migrating pollinators.
-What if instead of schoolyards being a drain on our city, they were beneficial?
+Schools are often the hottest location in every neighborhood, measuring the same temperature as parking lots and freeways.
+These treeless, hot environments exacerbate drought, and flooding, and provide no habitat for local and migrating pollinators.
+What if instead of schools being a drain on our city, they were beneficial?

-Green schoolyards recognize that the health and wellness of humans and the natural environment are the same.
-Green schoolyards prioritize nature-based infrastructure with permeable surfaces where water can infiltrate the ground, trees that provide shade, clean the air, and capture water, and a diverse selection of plants that provide habitat and food for pollinators.
+The solution to making schools a more habitable place to be is to convert outdoor spaces into cool, shady, oases.
+This can be achieved by replacing asphalt with permeable surfaces where water can soak into the ground, planting trees that provide shade, clean the air, and capture water, and having a diverse selection of plants that provide habitat and food for pollinators.

 The Multiple Benefits of Green Schoolyards